Agenda is not a markdown editor, but it does recognize some markdown syntax for applying styles. Here are markdown shortcuts that can be used.

 produces a third level heading.

-produces a dash list item.
+produces a dashed or bullet list item.

 Begin a line with a hyphen followed by a opening square bracket and a closing square bracket.
 Inserting an “x” between the two brackets creates a checked item.